squadk-celfocus/public-partner-sdk-example-ios/README.md

     /// - Returns: Boolean indicating if the logout from IDTM was successful or not public func logoutUserFromIDTM(completionHandler: @escaping (Bool) -> Void)

-    /// Build entrypoint to the manager of subscrition
+    /// Build entry point to the manager of subscription
     /// - Returns: Entry point controller
-    public func buildManageSubscriptionsViewController() -> UIViewController
+    @available(*, deprecated, message: "That function will be deprecated in new SDK versions, substituted for manageSubscriptions function with UIViewController parameter.") public func buildManageSubscriptionsViewController() -> UIViewController

-    /// Build a entry point skiping the inst of the device, alredy sent in the parameter
+    /// Build a entry point skipping the isn't of the device, already sent in the parameter
     /// - Parameter productID: product id to register
-    /// - Parameter callback: the status of the Onboadring
+    /// - Parameter callback: the status of the Onboarding
     /// - OnboardingResponse: (success, pending or fail)
     /// - Returns: Entry point controller
-    public func buildAddDeviceViewController(productID: String, completion: @escaping VPartnerLib.OnboardingCompletionHandler) -> UIViewController
+    @available(*, deprecated, message: "That function will be deprecated in new SDK versions, substituted for manageSubscriptions function with UIViewController parameter.") public func buildAddDeviceViewController(productID: String, completion: @escaping VPartnerLib.OnboardingCompletionHandler) -> UIViewController

     /// Build entry point to add manually the device
-    /// - Parameter callback: the status of the Onboadring
+    /// - Parameter callback: the status of the Onboarding
     /// - OnboardingResponse: (success, pending or fail)
     /// - Returns: Entry point controller
-    public func buildAddDeviceViewController(completion: @escaping VPartnerLib.OnboardingCompletionHandler) -> UIViewController
+    @available(*, deprecated, message: "That function will be deprecated in new SDK versions, substituted for manageSubscriptions function with UIViewController parameter.") public func buildAddDeviceViewController(completion: @escaping VPartnerLib.OnboardingCompletionHandler) -> UIViewController

+    /// Build entry point to add manually the device
+    /// - Parameter vc: UIViewController that will be used to initialise the SDK
+    /// - Parameter callback: the status of the Onboarding
+    /// - OnboardingResponse: (success, pending or fail) public func addDevice(vc: UIViewController, completion: @escaping OnboardingCompletionHandler)

+    /// Present the Onboarding Device flow skipping the manually add device screen, already sent in the parameter
+    /// - Parameter productID: product id to register
+    /// - Parameter vc: UIViewController that will be used to initialise the SDK
+    /// - Parameter callback: the status of the Onboarding
+    /// - OnboardingResponse: (success, pending or fail) public func addDevice(productID: String, vc: UIViewController, completion: @escaping OnboardingCompletionHandler)
 ```

 ## Changelog